 In order to support our business objectives, we may raise capital through the sale of equity or convertible securities.
+In September 2016, we sold 3,450,000 shares of common stock in a public offering and during 2016 we issued an aggregate of 361,429 shares pursuant to an "At-the Market" offering.
 The issuance or sale, or the proposed sale, of substantial amounts of our common stock in the public market could materially adversely affect the market price of our common stock or other outstanding securities.
 We do not know the actual or perceived effect of these issuances, the timing of any offerings or issuances of securities, the potential dilution of the book value or earnings per share of our securities then outstanding and the effect on the market price of our securities then outstanding.